emqx/eip/active/0012-cluster-call.md

 This proposal uses mnesia to record the execution status of MFA, to ensure the consistency of the final resources & data in the cluster.

-This proposal is not applicable to high frequency request calls.
+This proposal is not applicable to high frequency request calls, all updates are performed in strict order.

 ### mnesia table structure